tigormanmsft/oravm/README.md

       Script to automate the creation of an Oracle database on a marketplace Oracle image within Microsoft Azure, using the Azure CLI.

+      In addition to creating the VM with either managed disk or Azure NetApp Files storage, and an Oracle database on that VM, the script will also allocate an Azure Files share for archived redo log files, and enable Azure VM Backup.

 ## Examples of script usage